MachineInsurgence87/Salary/README.md

 # Salary_data_visualization
  Data visualiztion of salary in various scenarios

+ Please mail me for more details and guidance:

+mathewdeepak7500@gmail.com

 (Data Visualization):

 As a Data analyst working for the government, you have been tasked to analyze the employee salaries for the given data set titled ‘Employee_Salaries.xlsx’ and create a dashboard to share your findings with the management.